ANANDAMIDE, OLEAMIDE AND OTHER SIMPLE FATTY AMIDES

 Oxidized derivatives of arachidonic acid (including hexanoic acid) and docosahexaenoic acid linked to dopamine may be involved in the pathogenesis of Parkinson’s disease.
 N-Hexanoyl dopamine is highly cytotoxic.

-A number of N-acylserotonins (16:0, 18:0, 18:1 and 20:) have been detected in intestinal tissue from the rat and pig, especially in the jejunum and ileum where they are believed to regulate intestinal function.
-In fact, these lipids with saturated acyl groups were first detected in the wax layer of green coffee beans.
+A number of N-acylserotonins (16:0, 18:0, 18:1 and 20:4, 20:5 and 22:6) have been detected in intestinal tissue from the rat and pig, especially in the jejunum and ileum where they are believed to regulate intestinal function.
+N-Arachidonoylserotonin has been found in brain where it is reported to have an analgesic effect.
+It is an inhibitor of fatty acid amide hydrolase.
+In fact, such lipids with saturated acyl groups were first detected in the wax layer of green coffee beans.

 Serotonin or 5-hydroxytryptamine per se is a monoamine neurotransmitter derived from tryptophan, and is found mainly in the gastrointestinal tract, platelets and the central nervous system of animals, where it is popularly known as a contributor to feelings of well-being.